YuvalLevi5/YuvalLevi5/README.md

 - 🔭 I’m currently looking for my first opportunity to **work in web development**

-- 🌱 I'm continue to learn and develop my skills in **React.js, nodeJS**
+- 🌱 I continue to learn and develop my skills in **React.js, nodeJS**

 - 👯 I’m looking to collaborate on **OpenSource Projects.**